Mason Barbera: Karting

 Barbera competed in various karting championships from 2009 to 2014.
 He competed in his home state of Queensland, New South Wales, South Australia and Victoria.
 He won multiple state and national titles.

 V8 Ute Series

 Barbera joined the V8 Ute Racing Series in both Australia (2014-2017) and New Zealand (2014-2015).

-He had won races but never really made a charge for the championship.
+Barbera had won races but never really made a charge for the championship.
 In 2015, he had his license suspended for a deliberate accident at the Bathurst.
 This after he was hospitalized after an accident at Sandown.

 Supercars

 Barbera was to make his debut in the Kumho V8 Series in 2015, but couldn't because of an accident driving in the V8 Ute Series.

-He competed in the Dunlop Super2 Series for Garry Rogers Motorsport in the 2017, 2018 and 2019 seasons.
-In the 2019 season he scored a pole position in Adelaide.
+Barbera competed in the Dunlop Super2 Series for Garry Rogers Motorsport in the 2017, 2018 and 2019 seasons.
+In the 2019 season, he scored a pole position in Adelaide.
 He did not finish the season in Super2 and did not compete at the Bathurst 1000 due to family reasons.